Nitesh3423/Youtube_Backend/readme.md

 # Video Streaming Backend Project

 This project is a backend implementation of a video streaming website similar to YouTube.
 It is built using Node.js, MongoDB, Mongoose, and Express.
-The project includes user registration, login, logout, and other functionalities.
+The project includes user registration, login, logout, and other functionalities. (currently only backend part is completed, building frontend)

 ## Table of Contents